Frequently Asked Questions

 How do I update to the latest beta release?

 ESPHome has a beta release cycle so that new releases can easily be tested before the changes are deployed to the stable channel.
-You can help test ESPHome (and use new features) by installing the tested beta:
+You can help test ESPHome (and use new features) by installing the beta:

 # For pip-based installs